web-platform-dx/baseline-browser-mapping/README.md

 ]
 ```

-## Usage

-### Get Baseline Widely Available browser versions
+## Get Baseline Widely available browser versions

-To get the current list of minimum browser versions compatible with Baseline Widely Available features from the core browser set, call the `getCompatibleVersions()` function with:
+To get the current list of minimum browser versions compatible with Baseline Widely available features from the core browser set, call the `getCompatibleVersions()` function:

 ```javascript
 import { getCompatibleVersions } from "baseline-browser-mapping";